qwertymert/qwertymert/README.md

-- 👋 Hi, I’m @qwertymert
+- 👋 Hi, I'm Mert.
-- 👀 I’m interested in AI.
-- 🌱 I’m currently learning machine learning and python.
-- 💞️ I’m looking to collaborate on machine learning.
+- I currently work on computer vision projects.

 <!---
 qwertymert/qwertymert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.